How Social Media Managers Should Spend Their Tax Refund

 While there is nothing wrong with spoiling yourself with money that *technically* belongs to you, those who own a business, and those who are looking to launch a company in the near future, should consider spending that money in a way that encourages growth down the line.

 I've put together a list of tools that social media managers, or any current/future business owner, should consider purchasing with their annual tax refund.
 And yes, there are promo codes and free trial information included!

 Get Your Brand Right From The Start

 The Brand.U approach takes a deep dive into understanding the foundational elements of your brand such as your strengths and weaknesses, the trajectory of your brand - focusing on your mission and vision, understanding your brand's audience, developing a distinguishable brand identity and how to best leverage social media and content marketing to expand your influence.
-Whether you are an entrepreneur, a student, or in corporate America, this 80+ page workbook is proven to efficiently kickstart your personal or professional brand and includes:
+Whether you are an entrepreneur, a student, or in corporate America, this 80+ page workbook is proven to efficiently kickstart your personal or professional brand!

 Register Your Company As An LLC